-\paragraph*{2. $e-$like events from the $\nu_e$ CCQE interactions.} A total number of $3204$ $e-$like events was observed, while 2931 events were expected \cite{Wolcott:2015hda}.
-We sum the statistical uncertainty of the observed event count using statistical error ($\Delta^{stat} = 56.6$) and $15\%$ systematic ucertainty ($N^{syst}= 480.7$); added quadratically we find an upper bounds on new physics contribution
+\paragraph*{1. $e-$like events from the $\nu_e$ CCQE interactions.} A total number of $3204$ $e-$like events was observed, while 2931 events were expected \cite{Wolcott:2015hda}.
+We sum the statistical uncertainty of the observed number of events, $\Delta^{stat} = 56.6$, and $15\%$ systematic ucertainty, $N^{syst}= 480.7$, quadratically which gives the upper bounds on new physics contribution

-In our computations we again use the energy-averaged selection efficiency for electron showers from the $\nu-e$ scattering analysis in ref.~\cite{Park:2015eqa} as signature selection efficiency: $\epsilon^{MV}_{\gamma} = 70\%$.\\
+As the signature selection efficiency we use the energy-averaged selection efficiency for the electron showers from the $\nu-e$ scattering analysis in ref.~\cite{Park:2015eqa}: $\epsilon^{MV}_{\gamma} = 70\%$.\\

-\paragraph*{3. $\gamma-$like events from the $\nu-e$ scattering analysis.} Ref.~\cite{Park:2015eqa} analyses the $3.43 \times 10^{20}$ POT that were collected with the low energy (LE) neutrino beam.
-In this analysis, electromagnetic shower candidates were selected and their dE/dx distribution was displayed prior to $\nu-e$ analysis cuts, cf.\ fig. 3 of ref.~\cite{Park:2015eqa}.
-From this distribution we sum the electromagnetic showers with $dE/dx > 4.5$ (MeV/1.7cm), to obtain 171 observed photon-like events, which practically coincide with the expected 170 events.
-The statistical error ($\Delta N^{stat}= 13.1$) and the systematic error ($\Delta N^{syst} = 17.1$, using $10\%$ error according to ref.~\cite{Park:2015eqa}) allow us to get an upper bound on single shower events
+\paragraph*{2. $\gamma-$like events from the $\nu-e$ scattering analysis.} The single EM shower events have been detected in interactions of the LE neutrino flux produced by $3.43 \times 10^{20}$ POT, Ref.~\cite{Park:2015eqa}.
+The dE/dx distribution of the events was constructed cf.\ fig. 3 of ref.~\cite{Park:2015eqa} which allows to disentangle events produced by electrons and gammas.
+For $dE/dx > 4.5$ (MeV/1.7cm) 171 photon-like events were observed which practically coincide with the number of expected 170 events.
+The statistical error, $\Delta N^{stat}= 13.1$, and the systematic error, $\Delta N^{syst} = 17.1$, (using $10\%$ error according to ref.~\cite{Park:2015eqa}) allow us to get upper bounds on new physics contributions to single shower events

-A similar analysis has been carried out with the medium energy (ME) data \cite{Valencia:2019mkf}, $1.16 \times 10^{21}$ POT.
-Following the same procedure as above, we find 1466 observed versus 1395 expected events.
-We add in quadrature the statistical error ($\Delta N^{stat}= 38.3$) and the systematic error ($\Delta N^{syst} = 146.6$, using $10\%$ error according to ref.~\cite{Valencia:2019mkf}); finally we get the following upper bound on single shower events:
+A similar analysis has been carried out with the ME data \cite{Valencia:2019mkf}, $1.16 \times 10^{21}$ POT.
+Following the same procedure as above, 1466 $\gamma$ events were observed and 1395 events were expected.
+We add in quadrature the statistical error, $\Delta N^{stat}= 38.3$, and the systematic error, $\Delta N^{syst} = 146.6$, which is the $10\%$ error presented in ref.~\cite{Valencia:2019mkf}.
+This gives the upper bounds on single shower events

-Since no photon PID cut has been employed on the here considered data the results can be applied to $\xi = \gamma$ and collimated electron-positron pairs, $\xi = e^+ e^-$.
-Our statistical analysis shows that the constraints on the allowed number of additional photon-like events are strongest when considering this dataset, hence in \cref{sec:results} we will not show upper bounds from \cref{eq:mv-gamma}, but instead use \cref{eq:mv-gamma/ee_LE,eq:mv-gamma/ee}.
+Since no photon PID cut on the data has been employed, the results can be applied to $\xi = \gamma$ and collimated electron-positron pairs, $\xi = e^+ e^-$.
+Our statistical analysis shows that constraints on the allowed number of additional photon-like events are the strongest when considering this ME dataset.